 Many riders try to avoid flexing their longboards when it comes to stability, but it isn’t always a good idea.
 A stiff longboard remains stable at high speed but isn’t the right choice for freestyle riding.

 Flex offers some pushes and bounces, but a stiff board can’t do it.
 Regardless, A rigid longboard doesn’t absorb shock as well as flex on rugged and rough roads.

 Choosing a longboard with the right level of flex is vital.
 But it doesn’t mean you always have to go for a highly flexible longboard.
 If you want to ride at high speed, your longboard should have low flex as you require more stability.

 #2.
 Can a longboard be flat?

-If your area doesn’t have any slopes, you can try flat land riding.
+If your area has no slopes, you can try flat land riding.
 Luckily, there are plenty of longboard models that you can use for flat riding.

 #3.
 How fast do longboarders go?

-Hope now you know whether longboards are supposed to bend or not.
-Along with providing the reasons, we also discuss the type and level of flex as these are essential things to consider for comfortable riding.
-So now you should be able to pick the type of longboard with the right level of flex based on your riding style, weight, and preferred surfaces.
+I hope now you know whether longboards are supposed to bend or not.
+Along with providing the reasons, we also discuss the type and level of flex, as these are essential things to consider for comfortable riding.
+So now, you should be able to pick the kind of longboard with the right level of flex based on your riding style, weight, and preferred surfaces.